Protein purification: Purification strategies

-Choice of a starting material is key to the design of a purification process.
-In a plant or animal, a particular protein usually isn't distributed homogeneously throughout the body; different organs or tissues have higher or lower concentrations of the protein.
-Use of only the tissues or organs with the highest concentration decreases the volumes needed to produce a given amount of purified protein.
+The choice of starting material is key to the design of a purification process.
+In a plant or animal, a particular protein usually is not distributed homogeneously throughout the body; different organs or tissues have higher or lower concentrations of the protein.
+The use of only the tissues or organs with the highest concentration decreases the volumes needed to produce a given amount of purified protein.
 If the protein is present in low abundance, or if it has a high value, scientists may use recombinant DNA technology to develop cells that will produce large quantities of the desired protein (this is known as an expression system).
 Recombinant expression allows the protein to be tagged, e.g. by a His-tag or Strep-tag to facilitate purification, reducing the number of purification steps required.

-An analytical purification generally utilizes three properties to separate proteins.
-First, proteins may be purified according to their isoelectric points by running them through a pH graded gel or an ion exchange column.
+Analytical purification generally utilizes three properties to separate proteins.
+First, proteins may be purified according to their isoelectric points by running them through a pH-graded gel or an ion exchange column.
 Second, proteins can be separated according to their size or molecular weight via size exclusion chromatography or by SDS-PAGE (sodium dodecyl sulfate-polyacrylamide gel electrophoresis) analysis.
 Proteins are often purified by using 2D-PAGE and are then analysed by peptide mass fingerprinting to establish the protein identity.
 This is very useful for scientific purposes and the detection limits for protein are nowadays very low and nanogram amounts of protein are sufficient for their analysis.
-Thirdly, proteins may be separated by polarity/hydrophobicity via high performance liquid chromatography or reversed-phase chromatography.
+Thirdly, proteins may be separated by polarity/hydrophobicity via high-performance liquid chromatography or reversed-phase chromatography.

-Usually a protein purification protocol contains one or more chromatographic steps.
+Usually, a protein purification protocol contains one or more chromatographic steps.
 The basic procedure in chromatography is to flow the solution containing the protein through a column packed with various materials.
 Different proteins interact differently with the column material, and can thus be separated by the time required to pass the column, or the conditions required to elute the protein from the column.
-Usually proteins are detected as they are coming off the column by their absorbance at 280 nm.
+Proteins are typically detected as they are coming off the column by their absorbance at 280 nm.
 Many different chromatographic methods exist: